abhi9-hash/sql-editor/README.md

   - `import Table from "react-bootstrap/Alert";`
 The former imports the entire library before extracting the Table component, whereas the latter, a more optimized approach, directly imports only the Table component, significantly enhancing load times – the method adopted in this project.
 - **Minimizing state changes for optimal performance**: Despite a slight reduction in the feature set, the project has excelled in load time due to a conscious effort to minimize the number of state changes during re-renders.
-- **Hosted on Netlify**: The Jamstack modern web architecture (based on JavaScript, APIs and Markup) of Netlify enables hosted sites to load faster, be always always, and provide instant, highly performant functionality to customers.
+- **Hosted on Vercel**: The website is hosted on Vercel, renowned for being among the swiftest free hosting platforms for JavaScript-based web apps.
+This is attributed to its efficient CDN and caching features.
+Additionally, Vercel offers complimentary SSL during hosting, enhancing both page security and potential search engine ranking.

 ## How to run locally?